tlbdk/cv/resume.typ

   Portchain provides digitized information-sharing system that transforms the industry, enabling Just-In-Time operations, and significantly boosting productivity while reducing emissions.
 By combining intuitive UX design with advanced analytics and cutting-edge web technologies, Portchain enhances operational performance for shipping companies.
 ]
 #resume-item[
   As interim VP of Engineering I helped hire the initial onsite engineering team, helped clean up software licenses and significantly reduced non-fte costs.
 I also helped set a new technical direction and culture for the company that will allow them to scale their engineering team going forward.
-I also managed the exsiting engineering team and helped them with their day to day work until the new VP of Engineering was hired.
+I also managed the existing engineering team and helped them with their day to day work until the new VP of Engineering was hired.
 ]
 #if extended [
   #resume-item[